AmyDelaney94/hows-it-hanging/README.md

 ### Acknowledgements
 - First I would like to thank my Partner for his love and support throughout the completion of this project.
 - I would also like to thank my mentor Marcel for his advice and support.
-- My friends for constantly testing the project on their different devices.
+- My friends for constantly testing the project.
 - Tutor Assistance for their help and support.
 - Code Institute and its Slack community for their support and providing me with the necessary knowledge to complete this project.